Lake Tahoe Nevada State Parks

 While there are dozens of public-access beaches on the Nevada side of Lake Tahoe, Sand Harbor is easily a show-stopper, with gently sloping sandy beaches, crystal-clear water, and striking granite boulders that promise unforgettable swimming, kayaking, stand up paddle boarding, and even SCUBA diving experiences.
 This incredibly beautiful stretch of Lake Tahoe’s eastern shoreline was privately owned by the eccentric millionaire George Whittell, Jr.—helping prevent the rampant development seen on the California side.
 After his death all of it, including three of the Lake Tahoe Nevada State Park properties, was donated to Nevada State Parks.
 The Sand Harbor Visitor Center and Gift shop offers self-guided tours, with informative displays that step through Tahoe’s logging industry, ecology, and other fascinating aspects of the region’s history.

 In addition to posting up on the enormous sandy beach Sand Harbor is so well known for, visitors can reserve a group picnic area and ramada that can accommodate up to 200 people.
 The on-site boat launch includes two wave-protected double ramps, while a number of short hiking trails carry visitors to breathtaking vista points.
 If you’re into cycling, be sure to hop on the long-awaited section of nature trail that connects Incline Village to Sand Harbor.
 Dubbed “America’s Most Beautiful Bikeway,” the recently opened East Shore Trail provides non-motorized access to public beaches, coves, and trails along the picturesque Nevada shoreline.
 In the summer months, the Lake Tahoe Shakespeare Festival is headquartered at Sand Harbor, offering numerous live theater performances with Lake Tahoe as its unbeatable backdrop.
-During the winter, Borges Sleigh and Carriage Rides, lets you literally go dashing through the snow on a one-horse open sleigh.
+During the winter, Tahoe Sleigh Ride lets you literally go dashing through the snow on a multi-horse open sleigh.

 When the crowds pack Sand Harbor in the months of July and August, find respite at nearby Memorial Point Scenic Overlook, where an easy .5-mile trail takes visitors to a beach so secluded it’s actually called Hidden Beach.
 This is a popular spot for daydreaming and watching fireworks displays over the Independence Day weekend.
 It’s located roughly one mile north of Sand Harbor and, while there are no parking lots here, it’s also free to enter and well worth the short walk.